desmosinc/policies/privacy-policy.md

 Pursuant to Article 27 of the UK GDPR, Desmos Studio PBC has appointed EDPO UK Ltd as its UK GDPR representative in the UK.
 You can contact EDPO UK regarding matters pertaining to the UK GDPR:

 - by using EDPO’s online request form: [https://edpo.com/uk-gdpr-data-request/](https://edpo.com/uk-gdpr-data-request/)
-- by writing to EDPO UK at 8 Northumberland Avenue, London WC2N 5BY, United Kingdom
+- by writing to EDPO UK at Unit 33, Waterside, Schooner Court, 44-48 Wharf Road, London, N1 7UX, United Kingdom

+If you are an Authorized User of Desmos Professional, your account is administered by the Customer organization that has subscribed to Desmos Professional on your behalf, and that organization may have the ability to provision, deprovision, or modify your access.
+For requests relating to your Customer Personal Data, please contact your organization's Administrator or, if you are unable to do so, contact us at [privacy@desmos.com](mailto:privacy@desmos.com) and we will work with your organization to address the request as required by applicable law.

-<h2 id="data-security">7.
+<h2 id="data-security">8.
 Data Security</h2>

 <div class="summary-highlight"><strong>Summary</strong>: We aim to protect your Personal Data through a system of organizational and technical security measures.</div>

 We care about the security of your Personal Data and employ physical, administrative, contractual, and technological safeguards designed to preserve the integrity and security of all information collected through our Service.
 Access to information is limited (through user/password credentials and, in some cases, two factor authentication) to those employees who require it to perform their job functions.
 We use industry standard SSL (secure socket layer technology) encryption to transfer Personal Data.
 Other security safeguards include but are not limited to data encryption, firewalls, physical access controls to buildings and files, and employee training.
 In addition, we enter into contracts with all third-party entities or agents that participate in an onward transfer of Personal Data, and seek contractual security assurances from such third parties.
 You can help protect against unauthorized access to your account and Personal Data by selecting and protecting your password appropriately and limiting access to your computer and browser by signing off after you have finished accessing your account.
+Retention of Customer Personal Data processed in connection with Desmos Professional is also governed by the Desmos Professional Terms of Service and the Professional DPA, if executed.

+Desmos's security incident notification obligations to Schools with respect to Student Data are set forth in Section 2 above.
+Desmos's security incident notification obligations to Professional customers with respect to Customer Personal Data are set forth in Section 6 of our Desmos Professional Terms of Service.

-<h2 id="keep-information">8.
+<h2 id="keep-information">9.
 How Long We Keep Your Information</h2>

 <div class="summary-highlight"><strong>Summary</strong>: We keep your Personal Data for as long as necessary to fulfill the purposes outlined in this Privacy Policy unless otherwise required by law.</div>